TrainingPage address: https://www.mnsu.edu/activities/rso/training.html

 *We will begin in CSU Ballroom and move to multiple rooms on the 2nd floor thereafter.

-Spring 2018 Mandatory Meeting: Thursday, January 18 at the following times-
+Spring 2018 Mandatory Meeting - Thursday, January 11 in CSU 255 at the following times-

 Meet 1-on-1 with an RSO Staff Member